ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 modeled causes, a partial comorbidity adjustment is performed.

-Specifically, for a simulant that possesses multiple causes of disability simultaneously, the YLDs accured for that simulant in a given timestep are equal to:
+Specifically, for a simulant that possesses multiple causes of disability simultaneously, the YLDs accrued for that simulant in a given timestep are equal to:

 .. math::